 BA (Hons) with Integrated Foundation

 The BA (Hons) Interior Design with Integrated Foundation is designed for those who do not meet the requirements for direct entry to the BA (Hons) Interior Design.
 It includes one year of studies at the foundation level and then a further three years at BA level.

 This is a full time four year programme, comprising of one year of foundation studies followed by three years of study at degree level.

-In the second term, you will choose to take three out of the four modules listed below, designed to introduce specialist areas of study:
+In the second term, you will choose to take three out of the five modules listed below, designed to introduce specialist areas of study:

 BA (Hons) Interior Design